kiitdev/kiit-site/src/hugo/slatekit-v3/content/info/about.md

 {{% break %}}

 # Code Helix
 Kiit is a product of **<a href="https://codehelix.co">Code Helix</a>** which is a small New York City based software services company that has historically specialized in mobile and server development for freelance and contract work for SMBs ( Small and Medium Sized businesses ) and start-ups.
-Code Helix is made up of a small, passionate group of seasoned professionals in engineering and product development, with the goal of delivering high-quality applications and systems for both internal and/or external, public facing use.
+At the moment, Code Helix only publishes Kiit as an open-source project.
 {{% break %}}

 # Philosophy